stastnypremysl/lsql-csv/README.md

 You can see here the first usage of `by` block, which is equivalent of `group by` in SQL.

 #### Basic sorting
-Lets say, you want to sort your users with UID greater than or equal to 1000 descendingly.
+Lets say, you want to sort your users with UID greater than or equal to 1000 ascendingly.

-    lsql-csv -d: '/etc/passwd, &1.*, if &1.3 >= 1000, sort &1.3' | tac
+    lsql-csv -d: '/etc/passwd, &1.*, if &1.3 >= 1000, sort &1.3'

 The output might look like:

+    me1:x:1000:1000::/home/me1:/bin/bash
+    me2:x:1001:1001::/home/me2:/bin/bash
+    me3:x:1002:1002::/home/me3:/bin/bash
     nobody:x:65534:65534:nobody:/var/empty:/bin/false
-    me3:x:1002:1002::/home/me3:/bin/bash
-    me2:x:1001:1001::/home/me2:/bin/bash
-    me1:x:1000:1000::/home/me1:/bin/bash

 The sort block is the equivalent of `order by` in SQL.

-The `tac` command print the lines in reverse order.
+If we wanted descendingly sorted output, we might create a pipe to the `tac` command - the `tac` command print the lines in reverse order:

+    lsql-csv -d: '/etc/passwd, &1.*, if &1.3 >= 1000, sort &1.3' | tac

 #### About nice outputs
-There is a trick, how to concat two values in select expression: Write them without space.
+There is a trick, how to concatenate two values in select expression: Write them without space.

 But how the interpreter knows the ends of the value name or value expression?
 You must use quotes for it - quotes itself can't be part of value name.
 As an example, let's try to format our basic grouping example.